lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/decorators.md

 Lit supports two different versions of the JavaScript decorators proposal – an early version supported by TypeScript that we refer to as _experimental decorators_ and a new and final version we refer to as _standard decorators_.

-There are some small differences in usage between the two proposals (standard decorators sometimes require the `accessor` keyword).
+There are some small differences in usage between the two proposals (standard decorators often require the `accessor` keyword).
 Our code samples are written for experimental decorators because we recommend them for production at the moment.

 See [Decorator versions](#decorator-versions) for more details.